ds4dm/ecole/docs/discussion/theory.rst

 .. note::

     In the general case this quantity may not be bounded, for example for MDPs that correspond to continuing tasks.
-In ECOLE we garantee that all environments correspond to **episodic** tasks, that is, each episode is garanteed to start from an initial state :math:`s_0`, and end in a terminal state :math:`s_{final}`.
+In Ecole we garantee that all environments correspond to **episodic** tasks, that is, each episode is garanteed to start from an initial state :math:`s_0`, and end in a terminal state :math:`s_{final}`.
 For convenience this terminal state can